Information for businesses on the ban on single-use plastic shopping bags which took effect in New Zealand on 1 July 2019.

 What can I do with my existing stock after 1 July?

-We acknowledge that the phase out may mean that some businesses have a large amount of single-use plastic bags leftover on 1 July 2019.
+We acknowledge that the ban may mean that some businesses have a large amount of single-use plastic bags leftover on 1 July 2019.

 The decision for a short phase-out period was supported by the majority of submitters during the public consultation phase of the regulations.
 New Zealanders want less plastic waste.
 The phase-out of single-use shopping bags will benefit the environment by preventing further circulation and manufacture of these bags.

 Local recycling and plastic manufacturers may be able to assist with unused stock.
 You will need to contact businesses in your area to find out.
+The policy intention is for the ban to cover plastic bags used for the purpose of taking away or distributing goods from a retailer.
+It does not prevent retailers from using or giving away leftover stock for other uses.
 We strongly recommend against sending surplus bags to landfill.

 The transition away from single-use plastic shopping bags has been moving quickly.
 In a survey in September 2018, 50 per cent of New Zealanders reported that they brought their own bags, up from 35 per cent in April 2018.